cersonsky-lab/cbe710-notes/_sources/lecture_files/Lecture1.md

 Equation {eq}`canonical_partition` is the **canonical [partition function](https://en.wikipedia.org/wiki/Partition_function_(statistical_mechanics))**, one of the key equations that we will discuss.
-In this equation, $E_i$ is the energy of a particular microstate - or set of spatial positions of all particles - of the system and the summation accounts for **all possible microstates** of the system.
+In this equation, $E_i$ is the energy of a particular microstate - or a specific configuration of all particles - of the system and the summation accounts for **all possible microstates** of the system.
 The number of microstates can be enormously large.
 The partition function illustrates that statistical mechanics deals with particle-specific quantities